Fractional CRO & GTM Strategy

 Most fractional CROs show up and look at your pipeline.

 I look at the full system because that's where the actual problem almost always lives.
 I've sat in most of those seats.
-Product manager for an enterprise AI cybersecurity platform and a consumer mobile app.
+Product manager for an AI cybersecurity platform and a consumer mobile app.
 Marketing across B2B SaaS and B2C campaigns.
-Revenue leadership across multiple companies.
+Revenue leadership across seven companies.
 That's not a resume flex.
 It's why I can see the disconnects between product, marketing, and sales that specialists miss because they're only looking from one direction.
 And I don't hand off a deck and disappear.
 I stay in the room until your team understands the how and the why well enough to run without me.

 Read the full story →